 Hit album version by Steely Dan (1980).

-From the wiki: “During the two-year span during which the album Gaucho was recorded, Steely Dan was plagued by a number of creative, personal and professional problems: MCA, Warner Bros. and Steely Dan had a three-way legal battle over the rights to release the album; during the course of the Gaucho sessions, Becker was hit by a car while walking home late one Saturday night, sustaining multiple fractures in one leg, a sprain in the other leg, as well as other injuries.
+From the wiki: “During the two-year span during which the album Gaucho was recorded, Steely Dan was plagued by a number of creative, personal and professional problems: MCA, Warner Bros. and Steely Dan waged a three-way legal battle over the rights to release the album; during the course of the Gaucho sessions, while walking home late one Saturday night, Becker was hit by a car and sustained multiple fractures in one leg, a sprain in the other leg, as well as other injuries.

 Written and first recorded by Duke Ellington & His Kentucky Club Orchestra (1926).